 - Upgrading the electrical panel, $1,200.
 This might be required if you have an older residence.

 Installing an ENERGY STAR-certified ductless mini-split can qualify you for valuable tax credits.
 The mini-split tax credit is $300 for select systems installed at your residence through December 31, 2021.
 We suggest talking with your tax professional for more information.

 Energy companies in Arlington also often have rebates for buying energy-efficient heating and cooling equipment.
 We’ll help you navigate this process to make sure you get the best value from your new mini-split unit.

 Are Mini-Splits Worth the Cost?

-- Locations with hot and cold spots.
+- Rooms with hot and cold spots.

 - Costly electric heat from baseboards, wall heaters or radiators.

-- Older homes that don’t have ductwork because of radiator or baseboard heat.
+- Older homes that don’t have ductwork as a result of radiator or baseboard heat.

-Our Specialists Can Take on All Your Mini-Split Installation Needs
+Our Professionals Can Take Care of All Your Mini-Split Installation Needs